 This, in turn, reduces the temptation to catch up on housework while your baby sleeps, which you may normally feel compelled to do during your moments of quiet.
 You need to sleep, or at least rest whenever your baby is asleep to make up for some of the lost sleep through the night and to restore your energy.
 It’s important to note that if you’re awake during this time, don’t worry about keeping your home silent while they’re sleeping.
 It’s actually good to get your baby used to sleeping through a certain amount of noise.

-What’s normal for a newborn?
+What’s a normal sleeping pattern for a newborn?

 Newborn babies will sleep on and off throughout the day and night.
 It will be helpful to have a pattern, and you may even feel ready to introduce a routine when they’re around 3 months old.
 This could include having a bath, reading them a book or having a cuddle before bedtime.